FedericoBruzzone/rusty-ex/README.md

 - ***Rust Artifact***: a term annotated by a feature;

-- ***Global Scope***: the root of the codebase, contains all features, items, and artifacts;
+- ***Global Scope***: the root of the codebase; it contains all features, terms, and artifacts and is conventionally annotated with the _Global_ feature;

 - ***Feature importance (or weight)***: the importance of a feature increases with the number of other features that depend on it.
 Additionally, the larger the piece of code (artifact) controlled by a feature, the more important it is;

 - ***Dependency***: a node (either a feature, a term, or an artifact) is said to depend on another node if its inclusion or execution is influenced by the inclusion or execution of the other node.
-In code terms, a feature or a term depends on another node if it is nested within scope of the other node;
+In code terms, a feature or a term depends on another node if it is nested within the scope of the other node;

 - ***Dependency graph***: a general rooted graph that illustrates dependencies between nodes, where the root is the global scope.
 Dependencies are depicted as directed edges, where the source node depends on the target node.